 The network of woodland, trees and hedgerows in Cam make an important contribution to the distinct character of the rapidly growing village.

-The evidence base underpinned a planning policy on trees and woodland, with the aim of:
+Together with the Steering Group we established a strong evidence base underpinned a planning policy on trees and woodland, with the aim of:

-– retaining existing trees where possible,
+– retaining existing trees where possible

-– integrating new trees as key placemaking features as are already found throughout the village.
+– integrating new trees as key placemaking features

 Find out more